-Top 10 Medical Breakthroughs for 2012 include Modified Mosquitos
+Top 10 Medical Breakthroughs - Including Modified Mosquitos

 Every year researchers and scientists find ways to stamp out disease, improve patient care, and utilize technology to make doctors and nurses more efficient, accountable and exact.
 Thank goodness, or we would still be bloodletting and using morphine-laced syrups to treat teething babies.
 Can you imagine?